Libera-Chat/libera-chat.github.io/content/_guides/bots.md

     /msg litharge editandmark 1553 30d came back to troll from this hostmask in other chans /msg litharge mark 1238, 1112, 938 same user
     /msg litharge edit 1238, 1112, 938 1w

-If you want to check the results of a mode change before it's placed, and which bans would affect a given user (assuming the bot shares a channel with the user):
+You can also get info about a ban/quiet

-    /msg litharge check #example *!*@*.com
+    /msg litharge info 1238

 You can search inside the ban database, for expired or active elements

     /msg litharge query troll

-You can also get info about a ban/quiet
+you want to check the results of a mode change before it's placed, and which bans would affect a given user (assuming the bot shares a channel with the user):

-    /msg litharge info 1238
+    /msg litharge check #example *!*@*.com

 That will show all users with `.com` in their hostmask being affected by any intended mode change

-    /msg litharge match #example troll